Four Things You Need To Know About E-Waste Recycling

 The best way to get your electronics recycled is to work with a licensed electronics recycling company.
 There are two standards for recycling electronics in the United States.
 Each standard has certification programs that the recycler has to go through and maintain.

-The first standard is known the e-Stewards Standard for Responsible Recycling, and Reuse of Electronic Equipment, or e-Stewards for short, and the other is called Responsible Recycling (R2) Practices, or R2.
+The first standard is known as the e-Stewards Standard for Responsible Recycling, and Reuse of Electronic Equipment, or e-Stewards for short, and the other is called Responsible Recycling (R2) Practices, or R2.

 It’s a good sign if an electronics recycler has either one of these certifications.
 In most cases, they will be more trustworthy than a recycler without one.